UniversityLink is a pathway to a premier four-year university by way of community college.

 - Assessment of your academic skills

-- One-on-one academic counseling to ensure you take the right steps toward transferring
+- One-on-one admissions advising to ensure you take the right steps toward transferring

 - Assistance with choosing courses to fulfill general education and major-preparation requirements